Tewa language: Dialects and usage

 One of the main dialectical delineations of the Santa Clara dialect is the use of /j/ in words where only /y/ is heard in other pueblos, although some Santa Clara speakers use /y/ and /j/ sporadically.

 Another important dialectical difference aligns Santa Clara, Tesuque, and San Ildefonso Tewa against San Juan and Nambe Tewa.
-The former use /d/ in the same enviroments where the latter use a nasal plus /d/.
+The former use /d/ in the same environments where the latter use a nasal plus /d/.

 In two-syllable word bases, words that have a short /u/ in the initial syllable have a long /u/ in the Santa Clara dialect.
 In the Santa Clara dialect, where other pueblos have a high tone on this syllable, there will instead be a glide tone.

 Phonology

 The phonemes of Rio Grande Tewa are as follows: